 Interscholastic or education-based athletics has always been considered an extension of the programs that take place during the school day, and it has been the desire of educators that students in these after-school programs be under the supervision and direction of qualified individuals just as they are during the regular school day.

-However, to respond to changes in education and school choice, the members have extended participation opportunities to students who may not be attending the member school as a full time student, which the bylaw requires.
-Thus, in addition to the only two exceptions which were available 20 years ago – students educated in separate 9th grade schools and joint vocational schools - the members have authorized participation opportunities to students who have chosen the following educational options as codified in eight exceptions.
+However, to respond to changes in education and school choice, the members have extended participation opportunities to students who may not be attending the member school as a full-time student, which the bylaw requires.
+Thus, in addition to the only two exceptions which were available 20 years ago – students educated in separate 9th grade schools and joint vocational schools - the members have authorized participation opportunities to students who have chosen the following educational options as codified in six exceptions.

 Note: Notwithstanding these exceptions to Bylaw 4-3-1, all high school students must also comply with the transfer Bylaw 4-7.